Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: The fundamental element: A single snapping shell

-An important difference between the Lam\'{e} problem and the eversion-induced instability we report here is that here there is only a single dimensionless parameter ($\lambda$), which encodes both how easily bent the sheet is \emph{and} the magnitude of the inward displacement that occurs at the inner edge.
+However, there are some important differences with the standard Lam\'{e} problem.
+Most notably, in the Lam\'{e} problem, there are two dimensionless parameters: one corresponding to the ratio of the applied tensions (or imposed displacements) and the other related to the ease with which the sheet bends (the `bendability' defined by \cite{Davidovitch2011}).
+As a result, for a fixed bendability one can consider gradually increasing the tension ratio until a small, buckled perturbation with a preferred wavenumber appears (as an eigenfunction of the problem).
+This is a `Near threshold' analysis.
+In contrast, in the inversion-induced instability we report here, there is only a single dimensionless parameter ($\lambda$), which encodes both how easily bent the sheet is \emph{and} the magnitude of the inward displacement that occurs at the inner edge.
 In some sense, the difference arises because there is no external tension applied at the outer boundary.
-This is similar to the case of an elastic ring subject to an internal tension, but no external tension, which has been shown to buckle with a wavelength $\lambda\sim(B/TR_{\mathrm{in}^2})^{1/2}$ \cite{Box2020}, which would correspond to a mode number of instability $n\sim\lambda$.
+This is similar to the case of an elastic ring subject to an internal tension, but no external tension, which has been shown to buckle with a wavelength $\lambda\sim(B/TR_{\mathrm{in}}^2)^{1/2}$ \cite[][]{Box2020}, which would correspond to a mode number of instability $n\sim\lambda$.
 However, the instability studied by \citet{Box2020} is driven by the dynamics of buckling and cannot occur statically --- this is therefore not relevant to the static problem considered here.
-Instead, we consider how the boundary layer analysis can be generalized to include non-axisymmetric deformations.
+Instead, it seems that the mode number of instability is determined in some other way, as discussed in the tensionless Lam\'{e} problem by \cite{Pal2022}.
+We do not consider this problem further here, leaving it for the future, but focus instead on how the system collectively chooses to relieve compression.